 My first local encounter occurred while grabbing snacks at the Shoppers in Gander when someone lovingly called me “my duckie” and an older gentleman insisted on asking how I was doing.
 Mind you, I’ve been to Newfoundland a couple times, so I’m well aware that they aren’t used to too many South Asians walking through their stores but there were truly welcoming smiles on their faces.
 Even the cashier was friendly, something us big city girls aren’t used to encountering during a quick drugstore run!
 We weren’t in Gander for too long and drove an hour to find a ferry to Fogo Island which is home to under 2500 inhabitants and 3 policemen.
 It’s true, everyone knows everyone on the island.

-I was there for work and our days were long and busy but between all that, I had a chance to meet the locals who work at Fogo Inn (someday soon I’ll share with you the details of my luxurious 5 days at the Inn!), including the ladies who quilt down the road and the gents who take city folks like me out bird watching or snowmobiling.
+I was there for work and our days were long and busy but between all that, I had a chance to meet the locals who work at Fogo Inn (click here for details of my luxurious 5 days at the Inn!), including the ladies who quilt down the road and the gents who take city folks like me out bird watching or snowmobiling.
 I even met a cute couple who run a shed.
 Yes…I even attended a shed party.

 Newfoundlanders are always amused when they discover that my official name is Mary Murphy, being a common name on the island and even the name of the hubs’ great-grandmother.
 I became a Canadian citizen in 2011, but it was in 2017, on Fogo Island, that I was able to embrace the Canadian experience.
 On one packed day, I went snowmobiling, hung out in a winter cabin eating moose and stew, tried my hand at ice fishing, watched Caribou roam in the wild, and ended the night at a Newfoundland shed party…it was all oh so Canadian.

 The people of Fogo made it one of the most treasured experiences EVER!